Suceava railway station

 Suceava railway station (Gara Suceava), also known as Burdujeni, is a railway station located in Suceava, Romania, completed in 1902.
 Originally part of Burdujeni village (now a suburb of Suceava), it is located at No. 7, Nicolae Iorga Street.
 The railway station was included on the 2004 list of historical monuments in Suceava County.

-Suceava railway station was built between 1892-1902.
-Between 1902-1918 it was a train station at the Austro-Hungarian border, on the Romanian side.
-The historic building of Burdujeni railway station has baroque influences and it was designed in the architectural style of Fribourg railway station, located in Switzerland.
+Suceava railway station was built between 1892 and 1902.
+Between 1902 and 1918 it was a train station at the Austro-Hungarian border, on the Romanian side.
+The historic building of Burdujeni railway station has baroque influences and it was designed in the architectural style of Fribourg/Freiburg railway station, located in Switzerland.

-The train station was closed between 2000-2006, due to rehabilitation works carried out.
+The train station was closed between 2000 and 2006, due to rehabilitation works carried out.
 Meanwhile, rail traffic was redirected to Suceava North railway station.